Vivan-Tejani/drishtiai/README.md

 ## Motion Heatmaps

-Percentile-clipped so no single outlier frame dominates the map - one shows *how strong* motion was, the other *how often* a spot was active across the whole session.
+Percentile-clipped so no single outlier frame dominates the map, one shows *how strong* motion was, the other *how often* a spot was active across the whole session.

 | Intensity | Presence |
 |---|---|